Michael O. Snyder

 Producer, Director, Editor, Photographer

 Michael O. Snyder is a photographer, filmmaker, and environmental scientist who uses his combined knowledge of visual storytelling and conservation to create narratives that connect people to the other-than-human-world and drive social change.
-He is a Fellow at the Bertha Institute, a Blue Earth Alliance Photographer, a National Science Foundation Grant Collaborator, a Rotary Ambassadorial Scholar, and the co-founder of two environmental organizations.
+He is a Fellow at the Bertha Foundation, a Portrait of Humanity Award recipient, a Blue Earth Alliance Photographer, a National Science Foundation Grant Collaborator, a Rotary Ambassadorial Scholar, and the co-founder of two environmental organizations.
 He holds an MSc in Environmental Sustainability from the University of Edinburgh, Scotland.

 Through his production company, Interdependent Pictures, he has directed films in the Arctic, the Amazon, the Himalaya, and East Africa.
-His journalism work has been featured by outlets such as National Geographic, The Guardian, VOX, BBC, Roads & Kingdoms, The Washington Post, High Country News, Condé Nast, and NPR.
-His films have been selected to over 40 festivals and have taken home numerous awards.
+His journalism work has been featured by outlets such as National Geographic, The Guardian, The Washington Post, VOX, BBC, Roads & Kingdoms, High Country News, Condé Nast, Orion, and NPR.
+His films have been selected to over 50 festivals and have taken home numerous awards.

 Snyder grew up on 12 acres of woods in Appalachia and spent much of his early adulthood exploring the remote corners of this planet.
 These experiences set in motion an ongoing love affair with the wildness of this world and desire to re-connect people to it.
 Snyder’s projects are often built through partnerships with nonprofit organizations and harness the power of positive storytelling in order to shift the narrative about what it means to live well on this planet without destroying it.